OGC Op. No. 09-04-08

 It is asserted that the inquiring firm’s client has been owed an amount of almost $480,000 by the insurer since June 1, 2008, with respect to a dependent under the plan.
 The insurer contends, in defending litigation commenced by the plan, that questions of fact support its refusal to pay the stop-loss claim.

-When the inquirer notified the insurer, through the TPA, of its belief that the insurer is obligated to pay claims promptly under Insurance Law
+When the inquirer notified the insurer, through the TPA, of its belief that the insurer is obligated to pay claims promptly under Insurance Law § 3224-a, the TPA indicated its disagreement:

 Section 3224-a concerns the payment of “health care claims.”
 A claim made under a stop loss policy is not a health care claim.
 With respect to the stop loss claims at issue, the underlying health care claims have already been paid to the health care providers.
 The group does not seek payment for health care services (since the policyholder corporation does not provide or receive health care services and the stop loss insurer has no liability to any health care provider or person covered under a health plan), but for alleged losses under the stop-loss policy.

-The inquirer asks whether the TPA’s interpretation of Insurance Law
+The inquirer asks whether the TPA’s interpretation of Insurance Law § 3224-a is correct.

 (a) An insurer authorized to do the business of accident and health insurance in this state . . . shall be authorized to issue stop-loss insurance as provided in this section.